projf/isle/hardware/gfx/docs/fline.md

 * `CORDW` - signed coordinate width (bits)

-[Earthrise](earthrise.md) uses 12-bit integer coordinates.
-In future, Earthrise may switch to a 16-bit Q12.4 fixed-point format for sub-pixel precision.
+[Earthrise](earthrise.md) uses 12-bit integer coordinates for drawing; we may switch to a 16-bit Q12.4 fixed-point format for sub-pixel precision in future.

 ## Signals